AxelEricsson/MachineLearning/README.md

     1) Initialization of R environment
     2) Cleaning of Data sets
-    3) Evaluation of Machine Learning Algorithms
+    3) Three step evaluation of Machine learning Models
-    4) Results
+    4) Prediction Validation set.
-    5) Discussion

 # Initialization
-The package used for the analysis is the R - package caret (http://caret.r-forge.r-project.org/).The package can handle a multitude of Machine learning procedures, such as data splitting, model training, prediction and much more.
+The package used for the analysis is the R - package caret (http://caret.r-forge.r-project.org/).
+The package can handle a multitude of Machine learning procedures, such as data splitting, model training, prediction and much more.

     install.packages("caret")
     library(caret)